joeyw/octodoctotron/Journal.md

 For now I am going to focus on something much simplier by keeping at the source.
 I should be able to trivially generate the urls myself since they come from the ruby source in the first place.

+In the spirit of making things simplier I am going to forget the link to the Octokit docs for now.
+Knowing the method name is good enough since it is easily searchable.